 ● Relationship Management (Influence, Coach and Mentor, Conflict Management, Teamwork, and Inspirational Leadership)

-Action: Intentionally break automatic patterns rather than continuing to lead on autopilot, playing it safe, or leading everyone based on your own preferences for being led.
+Action: Intentionally break automatic patterns rather than continuing to lead without examining assumptions, playing it safe, or leading everyone based on your own preferences for being led.

-Outcome: You disrupt autopilot and begin leading consciously with comprehensive awareness of your patterns.
+Outcome: You disrupt what you do automatically and begin leading consciously with comprehensive awareness of your patterns.

 Action: Break free from limiting beliefs about what's possible for you and your organization to move from surviving to thriving.